 Maranie is an independent photographer, videographer and journalist working to document human rights and social justice issues, displacement and the periphery of conflict—how violence and war affects individuals and societies.
 Her work focuses on people and especially those in marginalized parts of society — whether domestically or abroad.
 Maranie works to further understanding of the human experience through intimate, human-centered storytelling using still images, motion picture and the written word.
-She is motivated by the conviction we are all connected and that images and words have the power to inform, inspire empathy, feelings of understanding and connectedness, to challenge the way we think, to educate and to move people to action.
+She is motivated by the conviction we are all connected and that images and words have the power to inform, inspire empathy, feelings of understanding, to challenge the way we think, to educate and to move people to action.

 To date, her work has taken her throughout Eastern and Western Europe, Africa, the Middle East and Southeast Asia.